pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-03-proti-katakolo-a-bit-of-everything.md

 After an hour of very fast sailing, the second-best hour of the day, the wind decreased to less than 10 knots and had shifted to the south-east.
 We had not enough wind to fight the big swell anymore.
 At this speed, Zakynthos was still 5 hours away.
 But wait!
 We were just passing Katakolo and the wind would be good enough to get there in 2 hours.
 Furthermore, it would be sailing with the swell, not against it.
 You got to seize an opportunity when it presents itself.

 Thus started the best sailing hour of the day.
-I rolled out the Code D and Vite & Rêves started surfing, with speeds exceeding 10 knots in 15-18 knots of wind.
+I rolled out the gennaker and Vite & Rêves started surfing, with speeds exceeding 10 knots in 15-18 knots of wind.
 No too shabby!

-And so we finally, _finally_ got what we wanted: 15 knots on the beam with following seas.
+And so we finally, _finally_ got what we wanted: 15 knots on the {{% explain "beam" "the side of the boat" %}} with following seas.
 Glorious!